PAIR-code/facets/facets_atlasmaker/README.md

 ../bazel-bin/facets_atlasmaker/atlasmaker --help
 ```

-Here's an example command for combining a set of images from wikipedia into an Atlas and
+Here's an example command for combining a set of images from wikipedia into an atlas and
 manifest located in an `outputs` subdirectory:

 ```sh